garg-sparsh/Patient-Selection_for_Diabetes_Drug_Testing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]()
+This project is licensed under the MIT License